Wohaizainuli/DAMFusion/README.md

 We first perform LoRA-based fine-tuning on a pretrained CLIP classifier to enable the model to generate degradation-aware image embeddings directly from the input images.
 The resulting model weights are saved as `w1`.
 For more details on this step, please refer to the author's related repository: SGAFusion(https://github.com/Wohaizainuli/SGAFusion)
  **Step 2: Training Stage I – Image Restoration Network**
-Next, we load w1 and use `train_main0.py` to train the Stage I image restoration network.
+Next, we load `w1` and use `train_main0.py` to train the Stage I image restoration network.
 After training, we save the encoder weights of the final model as `w2`.
  **Step 3: Training Stage II – Joint Fusion Network**
 Finally, we load both `w1` and `w2`, and run `train_main1.py` to train the Stage II joint fusion network.
 The final model weights from this stage are saved as `w3`.

+## 🔹 Model Inference
+To perform inference, run `test_parms_fps.py` with the pretrained weights `w1` and `w3`.
+After placing the images to be fused in the specified input directory, the fusion results will be automatically generated and saved to the corresponding output directory.

 ## 🔹 Result
 Figures 3 and 4 below illustrate the fusion results of the proposed algorithm in comparison with those of the baseline methods.